HOW TO KILL JAPANESE KNOTWEED

 Used purely as a means of halting the spread of Japanese knotweed, the installation of a root barrier is an option.
 This impenetrable barrier goes down three metres (Japanese knotweed roots go down just over two) and therefore stops the plant spreading into any neighbouring lands.
 The Japanese knotweed root system (rhizome) cannot grow through the root barrier and thus the infestation is completely contained.

-The best way to ensure a complete, thorough and lasting eradication is to contact a professional Japanese knotweed removal company like Japanese Knotweed Specialists.
+The best way to ensure a complete, thorough and lasting extermination is to contact a professional Japanese knotweed removal company like Japanese Knotweed Specialists.

-Speak to one of our Japanese knotweed removal specialists now on 0800 122 3326 or fill in our contact form by following the link below.
+Speak to one of our specialists now on 0800 122 3326 or fill in our contact form by following the link below.